 Explore new places!

 Take your baby out to the park.
 More time spent at different places allows your little one to be exposed to different types of bacteria and strengthen his natural defences.
-A more diverse gut microbiota helps to build a healthier, stronger gut!
+A more diverse gut microbiota helps to build a healthier, stronger digestive system!

 Drinking a lot of water can help your baby fight off heat and feel energized.
 It also helps food to pass through the digestive system more easily and aids with more regular bowel movements.